-Our algorithm is more widely applicable than theirs.
-We treat \mathcal{S} in a completely abstract way which allows us to plug any surface definition into our system.
+Finally, our algorithm is more widely applicable than theirs.
+We treat S in a completely abstract way which allows us to plug any surface definition into our system.
 We can also robustly and accurately mesh surfaces with boundaries and sharp features.